 This award for fiction honors a book or books of outstanding literary merit in which children or young people deal in a positive and realistic way with difficulties in their world and grow emotionally and morally.
 The award has been given annually since 1943.
 Josette Frank, the editor of anthologies for children, served for many years as the Executive Director of the Child Study Association of America of which this committee was a part.

 The Flora Stieglitz Straus Award

-The Flora Stieglitz Straus Award was established in 1994.
-It honors Flora Straus who led the committee for many years.
-The award is presented annually for a distinguished work of nonfiction which serves as an inspiration to young people.
-Flora Straus stood for the values of courage, hard work, truth and beauty, while adapting to a changing world.
+Established in 1994 to honor Flora Straus, who led the Children’s Book Committee for many years, is presented annually for a distinguished work of nonfiction that serves as an inspiration to young people.
+Flora Straus stood for the values of courage, hard work, truth, and beauty while adapting to a changing world.
 She believed that books about varying cultures enrich and help all children in their growth.
-She championed diverse opinions and points of view.
-She was a person of high principles, unfailing courtesy and deep understanding, and was an inspiration to all who had the privilege of knowing her.
+She championed diverse opinions and points of view and was a person of high principles, unfailing courtesy, and deep understanding.

 The Claudia Lewis Award

-The Claudia Lewis Award, given for the first time in 1998, honors the late Claudia Lewis, distinguished children's book expert and longtime member of the Bank Street College faculty and Children's Book Committee.
+The Claudia Lewis Award, given for the first time in 1998, honors the best poetry book of the year.
+The award commemorates the late Claudia Lewis, distinguished children’s book expert and longtime member of the Bank Street College faculty and Children’s Book Committee.
 She conveyed her love and understanding of poetry with humor and grace.
-The award is given for the best poetry book of the year.